<< back to Curriculum Areas

 Studying about the past promotes the personal and social development of our pupils and their learning experiences help them to understand events and information using evidence and their imagination.
 Through exploring historical sources pupils develop a sense of identity and understanding of how historical events have shaped the past and the future.
 Pupils understanding of historical events and concepts are reinforced through drama, role play, educational visits, visual aids and ICT.
 These experiences allow pupils to identify differences and similarities between their lives and those of people in the past.
 They also develop a greater understanding of the world in which they live and the concept of chronology.

-History KS1-4 Scheme of Work
+Geography KS1-4 Scheme of Work

 Key Stage 5